Neat Client? Fast-track the opening of your account with Statrys See how

 There are 5 big players in the CMS SaaS world – including names like WordPress, Joomla, Drupal, Magento, and Shopify.
 Individually, they're known for different reasons and are also suitable for different business types.

-For example, WordPress is widely used as an open-source CMS platform, famous for its ease of use, customization, and flexibility.
+For example, WordPress is widely used as an open-source CMS platform and is famous for its ease of use, customization, and flexibility.
 However, it struggles when it comes to security and scalability.

 Whereas Magento is also known for its flexibility and scalability, and it is not easy to use.
 Therefore, it is more suited for businesses that want to build larger online stores.